chesio/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.13 - 2019-11-05 =
+* Added a blacklist for email addresses that should not be receiving any emails;
+* Fixed PHP 7.3 support.

 = 2.12 - 2019-07-11 =
 * Added a blacklist for email addresses that should not be receiving any emails.